swannodette/swannodette.github.com/_posts/2015-07-29-clojurescript-17.md

     </div>
 </div>

-The humble result hides the enormity of the event :)
+The humble result hides the enormity of the event :) If you know ClojureScript (or even if you don't), feel free to modify the source and evaluate whatever you like.

+So what is happening here?

-We read a string out of [CodeMirror](https://codemirror.net/), read it via [tools.reader](https://github.com/clojure/tools.reader) into persistent data structures, passed it into the ClojureScript analyzer, constructed an immutable AST, passed that AST to the compiler, and
+We grab a string out of [CodeMirror](https://codemirror.net/), read it via [tools.reader](https://github.com/clojure/tools.reader) into persistent data structures, passed it into the ClojureScript analyzer, constructed an immutable AST, passed that AST to the compiler, and